-Buffy Aniloff is excited to begin her seventh year at CCNS as the Science Adventures Specialist and third year as Junior Book Club Specialist.
+Buffy Aniloff is excited to be returning to CCNS this year as the lead teacher in the Older Threes 2-day class.
+She previously served as the Science Adventures Specialist and the Junior Book Club Specialist, and worked on our Distance Learning team as the Science Enrichment Specialist.
 Buffy has a Bachelor of Science degree in Elementary/Early Childhood Education from Millersville University and a Masters of Education degree from The College of New Jersey.
 She has previously taught 4th grade in Hillsborough, NJ as well as ran an in-home family day care.
-She lives in Langhorne with her husband, three children, and their Golden-doodle.
+She lives in Langhorne with her husband, three children, and their 2 Golden-doodles.
 Buffy was a CCNS parent for 8 years and served on the Board as Registrar for 2 years.
 She enjoys reading, photography, spending summers in Ocean City, and being involved with her children’s sports and activities.

-Mary Higgins is an assistant teacher for the Young 4′s class.
-She is a graduate of the Fashion Institute of Technology in New York City where she earned a Bachelor’s degree in Marketing.
-She lives in Yardley with her husband.
-She enjoys spending time with family and friends, and also volunteering in the community.
+Mary Higgins is happy to return to CCNS for her 19th year as an assistant teacher for Science & Book Club Enrichment Classes.
+She previously served as an assistant teacher for many different classes including the Distance Learning Zoom class.
+Mary was a 2013 recipient of the Bucks County Association for the Education of Young Children (BCAEYC) Outstanding Educator of the Year Award.
+She is a graduate of the Fashion Institute of Technology in NYC where she earned a bachelor’s degree in marketing.
+She lives in Yardley with her husband Jim, they have two wonderful children.
+She enjoys doing puzzles, walking, reading, spending time with family and friends and volunteering in the community.

 Regina Mangan is delighted to be part of the CCNS family as the Young 3s Teacher.
 Regina graduated from Seton Hall University where she earned her Bachelor’s Degree in Psychology and a Master’s Degree in Elementary Education including Nursery School.
 She taught preschool and first grade before her three sons were born.
 Then while raising her children, she remained active in education by becoming a substitute teacher for each grade level.
 Now that her three sons are big boys, she is very happy to enjoy teaching her own preschool class again here at CCNS.
 Regina finds comfort in her faith and her favorite moments are spent with her husband and boys.
 She loves to play softball and volleyball.
 She also writes children’s stories, draws, paints, and crochets when she has a little time to herself.

-Jillian Palmieri is so excited to begin her fourth year as the Physical Education Specialist at CCNS.
+Jillian Palmieri is so excited to begin her sixth year as the Physical Education Specialist at CCNS.
 As well as teaching gym this year, Jillian has her own business performing bully prevention assemblies to middle and high school students through her program, Bystander: A Portrait in Apathy.
 She holds a Bachelor of Arts in Theater from Douglass College and a Masters in Education from Rutgers University.
 Prior to her work in bully prevention education, Jillian taught language arts at Applegarth Middle School in Monroe Township, NJ.
 Jillian is one of the owners of Main Street Theater Co. in Yardley, Pa, an acting studio for students of all ages.
-She currently lives in Yardley with her husband and two daughters, one second grade student and the other a fourth grader at Quarry Hill.
+She currently lives in Yardley with her husband and two daughters, one fourth grade student and the other a sixth grader at Quarry Hill.

-Kris Roba is thrilled to return for her 5th year at CCNS as the Creative Arts Specialist and for her fourth year as the Kindergarten Enrichment assistant teacher.
+Kris Roba is thrilled to be returning as the Lead Teacher for our Creative Arts class.
+Kris will also take on two new roles this year as the Junior Book Club Lead Teacher and the Science Adventures Lead Teacher.
+She previously served as the Kindergarten Enrichment assistant teacher.
 Kris has a Certificate in Fine Arts in painting, printmaking, and sculpturing from the Pennsylvania Academy of Fine Arts and the University of Pennsylvania, as well as a certificate in Desktop Publishing from Bucks County College.
 She has previously worked as a Children’s Activity Coordinator and Special Events Coordinator.
 Kris has also enjoyed teaching private art lessons and being a Nanny.
 She lives in Langhorne with her husband, two children, Jackson and Cole, and their dog Houdini.
 She was a Co-op parent for 5 years at St. James Preschool and served on the board for three years.
 She enjoys directing summer camps and teaching at Artists of Yardley.
 In her free time Kris likes painting, traveling, coaching basketball, spending summers in LBI with family, and being involved with her children’s sports.